Hydrophis semperi

 Hydrophis semperi, commonly known as the Lake Taal snake, Garman's sea snake, the Philippine freshwater sea snake, and the Luzon sea snake, is a rare species of venomous sea snake found only in a single lake on the island of Luzon in the Philippines.
 It is noted for being one of two known species of sea snakes that are known to be found almost-exclusively in freshwater.
 The other freshwater sea snake species is Laticauda crockeri.

 Etymology

-The specific name, semperi, is in honor of German zoologist Carl Gottfried Semper.